-Another critical factor that most driveway owners miss is to check out for low spots.
+Another critical factor that most driveway owners miss is to check out for low spots and cracks repair.
 You probably hear this seldom.
 Low areas mean that the slabs have a severe crack underneath them.
 As time goes by, they can ruin the entire flooring.
 If not repaired immediately, it can also lead you to change the whole flooring system.
 That would be painful to your pockets at the end of the day.

 4. Remove Concrete Stains